PiggyArchive/PiggyAuth/README.md

 ###v1.0.7
 * Preparation for MySQL support!
 * Fixed messages
-* Xbox bypass, removed Xbox only (ClearSky only :unamused:, broken :expressionless:)
+* Xbox bypass, removed Xbox only (ClearSky only :unamused:)

 ###v1.0.6
 * You can now use & for color codes